estebanmunchjones2019/react-hooks-article/readme.md

 ## Bonus

-Do you remember the duplicated http calls to get the list of posts we had when using the `usePosts` hook? ( shown in [this section](first-custom-hookexample) of the article).
+Do you remember the multiple http calls to get the list of posts we had when using the `usePosts` hook? (shown in [this section](first-custom-hookexample) of the article).

 We can now solve the problem by using the [useStore hook with side effects ](final-state-management-solution-with-side-effects)with the store configured like this: